kabaacke-psy/Helpful-Snippets/README.md

 - A replacement for Googling issues and generating your own creative solutions.
 - The only way of doing these things.
 - The 'best' way of doing things.
-- Proprietory in any way.
+- Proprietary in any way.
 - Exclusive to any user or group.

 ## Getting Started

 ### Dependencies
-The contents of this repository cover a range of topics, and you may only require a small subset of these dependancies to complete your pipeline.
-All code has been tested using the following specifications
+The contents of this repository cover a range of topics, and you may only require a small subset of these dependencies to complete your pipeline.
+All code has been tested using the following specifications:

 - Python            3.8.5 and 3.9.2
     - pandas        1.2.2